 (a) Salary Reductions per Pay Period.
 The Salary Reduction for a pay period for a Participant is, for the Benefits elected, an amount equal to (1) the annual Contributions for such Benefits (as described in Section 6.2 for Pre-tax Benefits, Section 7.2 for HCSA Benefits, and Section 8.2 for DCSA Benefits, as applicable), divided by the number of pay periods in the Period of Coverage; (2) an amount otherwise agreed upon between the Employer and the Participant; or (3) an amount deemed appropriate by the Plan Administrator (i.e., in the event of shortage in reducible Compensation, amounts withheld and the Benefits to which Salary Reductions are applied may fluctuate).
-If a Participant increases his or her election under the HCSA Portion or DCSA Portion to the extent permitted under Section 10.3, the Salary Reductions per pay period will be, for the Benefits affected, an amount equal to (1) the new election change, divided by the number of pay periods in the balance of the Period of Coverage and commencing with the election change; (2) an amount otherwise agreed upon between the Employer and the Participant; or (3) an amount deemed appropriate by the Plan Administrator (i.e., in the event of shortage in reducible Compensation, amounts withheld and the Benefits to which Salary Reductions are applied may fluctuate).
+If a Participant increases his or her election under the HCSA Portion or DCSA Portion to the extent permitted under Section 10.3, the Salary Reductions per pay period will be, for the Benefits affected, an amount equal to (1) the new election change, divided by the number of pay period of Coverage and commencing with the election change; (2) an amount otherwise agreed upon between the Employer and the Participant; or (3) an amount deemed appropriate by the Plan Administrator (i.e., in the event of Shortage in reducible Compensation, amount deemed appropriate by the Plan Administrator (i.e., in the event of Shortage in reducible Compensation, amount deemed appropriate by the Plan Administrator (i.e., in the event of shortage in reducible Compensation, amount deemed appropriate by the Plan Administrator (i.e., in the event of shortage in reducible Compensation, amount deemed withheld and the Benefits to which Salary Reductions are applied may fluctuate).

-- (b) Considered Employer Contributions for Certain Purposes.
-Salary Reductions are applied by the Employer to pay for the Participant's share of the Contributions for the Pre-tax Benefits, HCSA Benefits, and the DCSA Benefits and, for the purposes of this Plan and the Code, are considered to be Employer contributions. - (c) Salary Reduction Balance upon Termination of Coverage.
-If, as of the date that any elected coverage under this Plan terminates, a Participant's year-to-date Salary Reductions exceed or are less than the Participant's required Contributions for the coverage, then the Employer will, as applicable, either return the excess to the Participant as additional taxable wages or recoup the due Salary Reduction amounts from any remaining Compensation. - (d) After-Tax Contributions for Pre-tax Benefits.
+(b) Considered Employer Contributions for Certain Purposes.
+Salary Reductions are applied by the Employer to pay for the Participant's share of the Contributions for the Pre-tax Benefits, HCSA Benefits, and the DCSA Benefits and, for the purposes of this Plan and the Code, are considered to be Employer contributions.

+(c) Salary Reduction Balance upon Termination of Coverage.
+If, as of the date that any elected coverage under this Plan terminates, a Participant's year-to-date Salary Reductions exceed or are less than the Participant's required Contributions for the coverage, then the Employer will, as applicable, either return the excess to the Participant as additional taxable wages or recoup the due Salary Reduction amounts from any remaining Compensation.

+(d) After-Tax Contributions for Pre-tax Benefits.
 For those Participants who elect to pay their share of the Contributions for any of the Insurance Benefits with after-tax deductions, both the Employee and Employer portions of such Contributions will be paid outside of this Plan.